-19.1 Relevant officers under this policy shall receive regular training to ensure their awareness is current and the authority is in a position of readiness to use these controls.
+Regular training is available to ensure their awareness is current and the authority is in a position of readiness to use these controls.
 This will also help ensure that investigating officers do not inadvertently undertake directed surveillance without proper authorisation.

-- 19.2 Officers should undertake relevant mandatory training at least once a year, using in-house or external online and/or face to face training.
-Legal advisors should undertake specialist legal training as necessary to ensure awareness of the law within the legal service is up to date. - 19.3 Relevant training is necessary, even if there is no directed surveillance or use of CHIS, to ensure the authority is prepared to take action should the need arise.
+- 20.2 Ideally, relevant officers should undertake mandatory training at least once a year, using the in-house Aspire Learning module.
+Legal advisors should undertake specialist legal training as necessary to ensure awareness of the law within the legal service is up to date.
+Where appropriate external online and/or face to face training could be used. - 20.3 Relevant training / awareness maintenance is necessary, even if there is no directed surveillance or use of CHIS, to ensure the authority is prepared to take action should the need arise.

-20 Error Reporting
+21 Error Reporting

-29.1 Care must be taken to avoid errors.
+21.1 Care must be taken to avoid errors.
 Relevant errors must be reported to the IPC because errors can have significant consequences for an individual's rights.
 Full details are contained in the 2018 Code of Practice.

-20.2 Errors include:
+21.2 Errors include: